DJBarnes/django-adminlte2-pdq/docs/source/menu/building_blocks.rst

 .. tip::

-    This key may be useful when you have an external link that needs to also be shown or hidden based on a the user being logged in.
+    This key may be useful when you have an external link that needs to also be shown or hidden based on the user being logged in.

 Node Example